psxjoy/fastexcel/website/community/pmc/become-pmc-member.md

 ### Continuous contributions

-PMC member candidates should have a decent amount of continuous engagements and contributions (fixing bugs, adding new features, writing documentation, maintaining issues boards, code review, or answering community questions) to the Apache Fesod (Incubating).
+PPMC member candidates should have a decent amount of continuous engagements and contributions (fixing bugs, adding new features, writing documentation, maintaining issues boards, code review, or answering community questions) to the Apache Fesod (Incubating).

 - 12+ months with activity and engagement.